gsailer/noRedditAds/README.md

 # noRedditAds
-Hide reddit apps by style
+Hide reddit ads by style

 Steps to set up: